NLO Massive Event-Shape Differential and Cumulative Distributions: Introduction

 The theoretical knowledge for event shapes involving massive quarks is comparatively much poorer.
 Fixed-order predictions have been obtained numerically at ${\cal O}(\alpha_s)$ (analytic results at this order exist but are scarce) and ${\cal O}(\alpha_s^2)$~\cite{Nason:1997nw,Bernreuther:1997jn,Rodrigo:1999qg}.
 Factorization and resummation for 2-jettiness with massive quarks~\cite{Fleming:2007xt,Fleming:2007qr} has recently achieved N$^3$LL precision through the computation of matrix elements at two loops~\cite{Jain:2008gb,Gritschacher:2013pha,Pietrulewicz:2014qza,Hoang:2015vua,Hoang:2019fze}.
 These results have been used in Ref.~\cite{Butenschoen:2016lpz} to calibrate the {\scshape Pythia}~8.205~\cite{Sjostrand:2007gs} top quark mass parameter in terms of the short-distance MSR scheme~\cite{Hoang:2008yj,Hoang:2017suc}.
-In this direction, further theoretical progress has been made, and a virtuality cutoff similar to that of a parton shower has been included in Ref.~\cite{Hoang:2018zrp}.
+In this direction, further theoretical progress has been made, and a $p_T$ cutoff as implemented in angular ordered parton showers has been included in Ref.~\cite{Hoang:2018zrp}.
+Event-shapes for massive particles shall play an important role at the future linear collider, where they will presumably be used to determine the top quark mass from boosted events in a well defined scheme within quantum field theory.
+This measurement is complementary to threshold scans with partially orthogonal experimental uncertainties.
+Furthermore, from the conclusions that can be drawn from this article, they might also be a useful tool to determine the strong coupling $\alpha_s$.

-For a complete description of massive event shapes at N$^2$LL, valid in the peak as well as the tail and far-tail of the distribution, the resummed cross section has to be matched to the fixed-order prediction at $\Ord(\alpha_s)$.
+For a complete description of massive event shapes with N$^2$LL accuracy in the peak region where the SCET and bHQET effective theories can be applied,\footnote{The logarithmic counting refers to the kinematic limit $p_J^2~\sim m_q^2\sim Q^2 \lambda^2$, with $p^\mu_J$ the jet four-momentum and $\lambda$ de EFT power-counting parameter.
+In this limit, the set of terms summed up at leading log in the cumulative cross section have the form $\log^{n+1}(\lambda)\alpha_s^n$ for any integer $n>0$.
+At threshold there are no double logs and therefore the meaning of logarithmic accuracy is different.} but also valid in the tail and far-tail of the distribution, the resummed cross section has to be matched to the fixed-order prediction at $\Ord(\alpha_s)$.
 In full generality, the differential cross section for massive particles up to this order can be written as